puma/puma/tools/jungle/rc.d/README.md

 # Puma as a service using rc.d

-Manage one (currently) Puma server as a service on one box using FreeBSD's rc.d service.
+Manage multilpe Puma servers as services on one box using FreeBSD's rc.d service.

 ## Dependencies